-Shoes for Brown Suits and Blue Shirt
+Shoes for Brown Suits and a Light Blue Shirt

-Dark Brown Suit and Pink Shirt Color Combinations
+Brown Suit and Pink Shirt Color Combinations

 It is a trendy color for dress shirts nowadays, and it is flattering on nearly everyone.

-Keep your occasion in mind when choosing your pink dress shirt.
-If you are heading to an evening event, a pale shade is sublime.
-A pink that is close to nude is a very classy combination.
+A pale shade is sublime if you are heading to an evening event.
+Also, a pink that is close to nude is a very classy combination.

 You can go a few shades darker with a blush or carnation pink for a day at the office.

 Earth tones and neutral shades are best with this combination.
 The pink shirt is often all the color the outfit needs.

 However, sometimes you want to have a little fun and creativity with your outfit.
 I say if the occasion is appropriate, go for it!

-Shoes for Dark Brown Suits and Pink Shirt
+Shoes for Brown Suits and Pink Shirt

 Black is a grounding color, so black shoes are an excellent option in this case.
 They will dress up your look a little.

-For a very laidback approach, try a pair of suede loafers.
+For a very laid-back approach, try a pair of suede loafers.
 Just be careful: people may mistake you for a man of leisure.

 I know, I know, it seems crazy, right?
 But hear me out.

 Both brown and navy are vibrant colors.
 Putting the two together creates a dramatic combination, and I am here for it.

 Pairing these shades is really only going to work for a casual style, so feel free to play with fabrics.

 A navy blue tie?
 Well, perhaps, if it is the same exact shade as your shirt.
-But at that point, it doesn’t seem to be a reason wearing a tie in the first place.
+But at that point, it doesn’t seem to be a reason for wearing a tie in the first place.

-You guessed it… brown.
+You guessed it… brown shoes.
 Because this is a casual color combination, you will also want to stick to a more casual shoe.